 How Do I Get Approved For Bariatric Surgery?

 Dealing with insurance approval and rejection and appeals and denials creates a roller-coaster of emotion.
 Let the experts do their part.
 Your surgeon should have an in-house expert that will contact your insurance and start the process for approval.
-Find out how to choose a bariatric surgeon if you haven’t yet.

 Do not assume that your job is finished after you’ve been approved!